Application-UI-UX/mobile_implementation_core/docs/src/main/sphinx/getting_started.rst

 Messages are defined as interfaces.
-Since this makes it impossible to instantiate the message directly, it's necessary to use a :javadoc:`org.ros.message.MessageFactory` or helper methods such as :javadoc:`org.ros.node.topic.Publisher#newMessage()`.
+Since this makes it impossible to instantiate the message directly, it's necessary to use a :javadoc:`com.github.message.MessageFactory` or helper methods such as :javadoc:`com.github.node.topic.Publisher#newMessage()`.
 This indirection allows the underlying message implementation to change in the future. ::

   Node node;